subscribe ~ e-book ~ kindle/paperback/hardcover ~ table of contents

 The acid came early.
 First semester.
 I’d bought a hundred hits of purple Owsley from a connection — tiny barrels, supposedly the purest LSD on the market.
 The trip went sideways almost immediately.
 Whether the barrel-making machine had been faulty or I simply wasn’t prepared for what pure psychedelics could do to a mind that had spent eighteen years under my father’s rigid control, the dose hit like a freight train.
 Ego dissolution.
 Terror.
 The boundaries of self liquefying into something vast and incomprehensible.

 I let go.
 And what I found on the other side was, for a few luminous hours, the most profound experience of my life.
 The universe as a single breathing organism.
-The boundaries between self and other revealed as illusion.
 A glimpse behind the curtain of ordinary consciousness that left me shaking and transformed and desperate to explain it to someone who might understand.

 The next morning, my father was at the door.

 Knocking.
 Not a polite knock.
-The knock of a man who has driven from New York at dawn because someone has called him about his son.
+The knock of a man who has taken the train from New York at dawn because someone has called him about his son.

 The door opens.
 My father in a dark suit.
 Tie knotted.
 Face tight.